-Va'aiga 'Inga' Tuigamala died ahead of filming Celebrity Treasure Island
+'Inga' Tuigamala died ahead of filming Celebrity Treasure Island

 "And even after everyone said that we couldn't go into the hospital, I tried to get to you anyway my bro, they wouldn't let me in.
 You know I'm stubborn like that," Akurangi said.

-Paying tribute to his friend, who he'd known since he was 12 years old, Akurangi said he didn't sleep much last night thinking of him and his whānau.
+Paying tribute to his friend, who he had known since he was 12 years old, Akurangi said he didn't sleep much last night thinking of him and his whānau.

 "It's been so lovely to have spent these last few months together with you and Daphne, laughing and joking since we have been back in New Zealand," he said.